filipNajdovski/filipNajdovski/README.md

-- 👋 Hi, I’m @filipNajdovski
+- 👋 Hi, I’m Filip Najdovski
-- 👀 I’m interested in Web Development
+- 👀 I’m a Web Developer / Engineer
-- 🌱 I’m currently learning and adapting.
+- 🌱 I’m always learning and adapting.
 - 💞️ I’m looking to gain more knowledge and experience
 - 📫 Contact me at: filipnajdovski95@gmail.com
+- 👀 visit my website: najdovski.tech

 <!---
 filipNajdovski/filipNajdovski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.